jakub-m/rs-learning-autograd/README.md

 ## Possible TODOs

 - Implement reverse mode.
-- In forward mode, use single hash map.
 - Make the computation generic w.r.t F, e.g. use f64 or use vectors.
+- Do not use enum but a reference to trait.